rzaluska/hugo-blog-source/content/blog/important-go-interfaces.md

 tags = ["go", "interfaces"]
 +++

-Interfaces are very important concept in Go language.
+Interfaces are a very important concept in Go language.
-They provide simple and effective way to express common behaviours among types.
+They provide a simple and effective way to express common behaviors among types.
 They give us easy to understand solution for typical situations where we need some kind of polymorphism.
-Thats why interfaces are used all the time by Golang developers.
+That's why interfaces are used all the time by Golang developers.

-Some of interfaces are more special than others.
+Some of the interfaces are more special than others.
-Most essential ones are definded in Go standard library.
+Most essential ones are defined in Go standard library.
-They are used and can be find in every Go project.
+They are used and can be found in every Go project.
 Each Golang developer should know these most important interfaces.
-That way one can easly determine which of well known interfaces given type implements just by looking at methods signatures.
+That way one can easily determine which of well-known interfaces a given type implements just by looking at methods signatures.
-It also gives us a grasp of what behaviours we can expect, while calling implemented method of interface that is standard and used everywhere.
+It also gives us a grasp of what behaviors we can expect, while calling implemented method of interface that is standard and used everywhere.
-Standard interfaces are also showing us how to desing good interface (one that will be idiomatic Go code).
+Standard interfaces are also showing us how to design good interface (one that will be idiomatic Go code).

-In this blog post I will present most important and good to know interfaces and semantics behind them.
+In this blog post, I will present most important and good to know interfaces and semantics behind them.

-After this a litter too long introduction lets see and actual list of most important interfaces:
+After this, a litter too long introduction lets see an actual list of most important interfaces:

-## Build in: error
+## Build in  interface - error
-Error in build in interfaces that defines whether given type can be treated as error.
+Error in build in interfaces that defines whether given type can be treated as an error.
 Error interface is defined as

 {{< highlight go >}}
 type error interface {